foxdonut/meiosis/tutorial/lessons/07-using-mithril.md

 You can see the complete example below.

-@flems code/07-using-mithril-01.js,app.html,app.css mithril,mithril-stream,patchinko 800 shown 60
+@flems code/07-using-mithril-01.js,app.html,app.css mithril,mithril-stream,mergerino 800 shown 60

 <a name="takeaways"></a>
 ### [Takeaways](#takeaways)